kapresoft/kapresoft.github.io/_posts/2019-04-28-aws-lambda-spring-boot.md

 - /aws-lambda-spring-boot.html
 ---

 # Overview

-In this article, we are going to look at the use of Spring Boot in AWS Lambda.
+In this article, we are going to look at the use of Spring Boot with AWS Lambda.
 AWS Lambda is a serverless compute service that allows you to run code without provisioning or managing servers.
 AWS Lambda is fully integrated with the AWS cloud and is able to run in response to several AWS events like S3, Messaging Gateways, API Gateway, or any other generic AWS Resource events.
+<!--excerpt-->

+## AWS Lambda Serverless Compute Environment

 The benefit of invoking code in an AWS Lambda environment is that you are only paying for compute services at the time a request is being processed.
 This particular time of adhoc on-demand service alleviates the pain points of spinning up and maintain your own infrastructure services.

-<!--excerpt-->

 # Why Spring Boot?